maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Project-Report.md

 Any of the classification models (from the above) that will beat the aforementioned crude prediction model (based on educated guessing) even by a narrow margin will be my baseline classification model.

-Given the number of training features of a pet, `CART` classification model is very crude to capture enough variance in the given dataset.
+I chose `kNN` classifier algorithm as my baseline.
+Because, given the number of data points and features of a pet, `kNN` classification algorithm should produce a less complex and easy to understand prediction model than `XGBoost` algorithm.

-Hence, I chose to use `kNN` classification model as my baseline model
+<a name='choosing-solution-model'></a>

+### **Choosing Solution Model**

+XGBoost is the right fit to create classification model weighing in the `advantages` and `disadvantages` of the algorithm.

 <a name='benchmark'></a>